ariaassadi/object-recognition/prepare_datasets/README.md

 │   └── labels
 └── train-and-val-split.py
 ```
-This script should create a new folder called `processed_data/images/train_big`
+This script should create a new folder called `processed_data/images/train_big`.

 ## Step 4
-Execute the NN-model to predicts labels and store them in `processed_data/labels/train_big`.
-Manually adjust all these labels.
+Copy the folder `processed_data/images/train_big` to the store space on Alvis.

 ## Step 5
+Execute the NN-model to predicts labels and store them in `processed_data/labels/dataset_big_old`.
+Copy the results to `processed_data/labels/dataset_big`.

+## Step 6
-Manually adjust all the labels in `processed_data/labels/train_big`.
+Manually adjust all the labels in `processed_data/labels/dataset_big`.
 This can be done by using label-studio.

+## Step 7
+### train-val-val-test-split.py
+This will create new folders for training, testing, and validating the model.

-## Step 6
+## Step 8
 The preparation for `datasets/` is completed.
 The model can now be trained on the big training dataset.